wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

     Local: “mm-dd-yyyy hh:mm:ss”

-The content of an incoming OMF message, including the headers, will be written to a file in the Logs directory.
+When logging is activated, the content of an incoming OMF message, including the headers, is written to a file in the Logs directory.
 For an active application, this file can become quite large.
 As a result, debug information is stored to disk in another format than usual log messages.
 A single file is written to the usual logs directory for every incoming OMF type, container, and data message.

 #### IngressDebugExpiration type